rjarry/aerc/CONTRIBUTING.md

 instructions][git-send-email-tutorial]):

     $ git send-email --annotate -1

+If you are sending a patch against the `wiki` branch, make sure to change the subject prefix to avoid triggering the automated builds that will inevitably
+fail:

+    $ git send-email --annotate -1 --subject-prefix="PATCH aerc/wiki"

 Before your patch can be applied, it needs to be reviewed and approved by others.
 They will indicate their approval by replying to your patch with